-49 New or revised scheme regulatory frameworks and course specific regulations shall normally apply to new entrants to the University.
-Where this is not so, no change may be made to regulatory frameworks or course specific regulations in the course specification without consulting the students currently enrolled on the course who may be directly affected by the proposed change, or their representatives, and, in the case of assessment and conferment regulations, Awards Examiners, with a view to reaching agreement.
-Students and external examiners shall be told the outcome of the consultation.
-Following consultation with the Director of Academic Development and Review/Director of the Graduate School, the Academic Registrar shall advise on the course of action to be taken dependent on the extent of change proposed and the results of the consultation, as it relates to the contract between the University and the student and the University's wider interests.
+- New or revised Academic Regulations, changes to scheme architecture and course specific regulations shall normally apply to new entrants to the University.
+Where this is not so, there is a requirement to consult: - representatives of students elected to the Academic Board and its sub-committees, in respect of changes to the Academic Regulations or scheme architecture.
+In the event that no representatives of students have been elected to the Academic Board and its sub-committees, the Academic Registrar shall seek the advice of the Chair of the Academic Board to determine an appropriate mechanism to consult students; - Awards Examiners, in the case of assessment and conferment regulations; - students currently enrolled on the course, in respect of changes to course specific regulations in the course specification.

+Following consultation with the Director of Academic Development and Review/Director of the Research and Graduate School, the Academic Registrar shall advise on the course of action to be taken dependent on the extent of change proposed and the results of the consultation, as it relates to the contract between the University and the student and the University's wider interests.